NikkyAI/voodoo-pack/README.md

 urls: true
 ```

-- `authetication`: str
+- `authentication`: str
   path to a file containing username and password
   for `curse` and `github`
-  you can set username and password though commandline flags though and have no password saved in plaintext
+  you can set username and password through commandline flags though and have no passwords saved in plaintext
   example: [auth.yaml](config/auth.yaml)
   - optional
   - default: none